Tam is one of the co-founders of MacKay Boyar.

-Tam represents clients in a wide range of civil and commercial cases including shareholder oppression suits, real estate litigation and professional negligence claims.
+He regularly acts for clients in a wide range of civil and commercial matters including shareholder oppression claims, employment law matters and fiduciary duty claims.

-He is strategically-minded and examines these cases from all angles in order to ensure that he achieves the best possible result for his clients.
+He is strategically-minded and examines these cases from all angles to ensure he achieves the best possible result for his clients.

 Tam obtained his law degree from McGill University where he graduated at the top of his class and was the recipient of numerous academic and mooting awards including the Nathan Cotler Memorial Prize in Human Rights Law, the James McGill Award, the H. Carl Goldenberg Scholarship, and the Maurice Goldenberg Memorial Scholarship.

 After graduating from McGill, he served as a law clerk to the Honourable Justice Morris Fish at the Supreme Court of Canada.
-He then joined a top-rated litigation boutique where he was counsel on a number of leading cases including Alberta (Information and Privacy Commissioner) v.
-Alberta Teachers’ Association, 2011 SCC 61, Icahn Partners LP v.
-Lions Gate Entertainment Corp., 2011 BCCA 228 and Sun-Rype Products Ltd. v.
-Archer Daniels Midland Company, 2011 BCCA 187.
+He then joined a top-rated litigation boutique where he was counsel on a number of leading cases throughout the country.

 Tam is a supervising lawyer for the UBC Innocence Project and has spoken on various topics including constitutional and evidentiary issues arising from Mr. Big operations.